CoppeliaRobotics/lua/matrix.md

 #### `Matrix:diag()`

-Returns the vector of eements on the main diagonal.
+Returns the vector of elements on the main diagonal.

 #### `Matrix:dot(m)`